 - Fair Value of Common Stock.
-As our common stock was not publicly traded prior to the Merger, the fair value of the shares of our common stock underlying the options has historically been determined by our board of directors with input from management, after considering independent third-party valuation reports.
+Subsequent to the Merger, the fair value of our Common Stock has been determined based on the closing price of the shares on Nasdaq.
+Prior to the Merger, as our common stock was not publicly traded, the fair value of the shares of our common stock underlying the options was determined by our board of directors with input from management, after considering independent third-party valuation reports.
 See "-Fair Value of Common Stock" and "-Common Stock Valuation Methodology." - Expected Term.
 The expected term represents the period that stock options are expected to be outstanding.
 We calculated the expected term using the simplified method for options, which is available where there is insufficient historical data about exercise patterns and post-vesting employment termination behavior.
 The simplified method is based on the vesting period and the contractual term for each grant, or for each vesting-tranche for awards with graded vesting.
 The mid-point between the vesting date and the maximum contractual expiration date is used as the expected term under this method.
 For awards with multiple vesting-tranches, the times from grant until the mid-points for each of the tranches may be averaged to provide an overall expected term. - Expected Volatility.
-The expected volatility was based on the historical share volatility of several publicly traded peer companies over a period of time equal to the expected term of the options, as we have limited trading history to use to determine the volatility of our common stock.
+The expected volatility was determined based on a blended approach using the historical share volatility of our Common Stock and that of several publicly traded peer companies over a period of time equal to the expected term of the options, as we have limited trading history.
 For purposes of identifying these peer companies, we considered the industry, stage of development, size and financial leverage of potential comparable companies. - Risk-Free Interest Rate.
 The risk-free interest rate was based on the yields of U.S. Treasury zero-coupon securities with maturities similar in duration to the expected term of the options. - Expected Dividend Yield.
-We have not paid dividends on our common stock nor do we expect to pay dividends in the foreseeable future.
+We have not paid dividends on our Common Stock nor do we expect to pay dividends in the foreseeable future.
 Accordingly, we have estimated the dividend yield to be zero.